wangguoke/blog/The Performance Testing of JIT feature In PostgreSQL 11.md

 #### The time about LLVM
 ![Image [3]](/assets/Image%20[3].png)
 As mentioned earlier, LLVM IR can be efficiently (de)serialized to/from a binary format known as LLVM bitcode.
-Since LLVM IR is self-contained, and serialization is a lossless process, we can do part of compilation, save our progress to disk, then continue work at some point in the future.
+Since LLVM IR is self-contained, and serialization is a lossless process, we can do part of a compilation, save our progress to disk, then continue work at some point in the future.
 This feature provides a number of interesting capabilities including support for link-time and install-time optimization, both of which delay code generation from "compile time".

 #### The Pass about LLVM